E-Commerce Frontend — ScriptVerse Project

 Q4: How do you find and fix a slow JavaScript-heavy page?

-Q6: How do you secure JavaScript apps?
+Q6: How do you secure client-side JavaScript?

 Coding round